blackeyh/hypertension-random-forest-model/README.md

 # Random Forest Classification Web App with Flask and Firebase

 This project demonstrates a high-performance machine learning pipeline for classification tasks using a **Random Forest** model.
 The system integrates with a **Flask web API** for model serving and utilizes combined with ngrok to make a local server accesible from everywhere **Firebase Firestore** for remote data storage.
-It incorporates PCA-based dimensionality reduction and presents explainable outputs such as feature importance and evaluation metrics thanks to random forest interpretability.
+It incorporates PCA-based dimensionality reduction and presents explainable outputs such as feature importance and evaluation metrics thanks to random forest interpretability. includes training code

 ---